Program Leadership

 Residency Coordinator

-Rianna joined the Medicine Residency team in 2021 and currently serves as an Educational Program Associate.
-She supports the program by scheduling and operating educational lunch conferences and maintaining the office environment.
+Rianna joined the Medicine Residency team in 2021 and currently serves as the Residency Coordinator.
+She supports the program by assisting in creating resident block and clinic schedules, preparing for recruitment, and creating content for the program's social media accounts.
 Rianna is from Stockton, CA and has a BS in Public Health with a concentration in Health Services Administration from San José State University.
 In her free time, Rianna enjoys going to scenic places with friends, playing the piano, and trying new food places.

 Minh Lan Nguyen